Skip to Content

 Sunflowers belong to the genus helianthus, which actually has about 70 different species in it.
 Most types of sunflowers are native to North and Central America, and the common type of sunflower you’re probably familiar with is helianthus annuus.

+But what makes sunflowers so special to begin with?
+There are a few reasons.
 First—they are large, showy, and have a commanding presence in the garden.
 Their often large, bright flowers make a real statement and are the perfect backdrop for photos!

 Second—they are absolutely fantastic for pollinators.
-That’s because the plants have large heads made up of many tiny flowers.
-That’s right—a sunflower head is actually a densely packed group of many smaller flowers.
+That’s because the plants have large heads made up of a densely packed group of many tiny flowers.
+And each of those smaller flowers gives pollinators an opportunity to feed.
+This includes bees, butterflies, and more.

 And third—sunflowers exhibit a really cool behavior called heliotropism.
 That means that, before blooming, the plant’s heads tilt during the day to follow the sun.
 At night, they move back into their resting position facing east to wait for sunrise.